ocatak/adversarial-detection/README.md

 *Cite The Paper*
-If you find those results useful please cite them :
+If you find those results useful please cite the paper :

 @article{2020arXiv201206390F,
        author = {{Faruk Tuna}, Omer and {Ozgur Catak}, Ferhat and {Taner Eskil}, M.},